 There’s a reason we call it the silly season!

-#5 Pet health insurance for summer
+#5 Pet insurance for your pet’s health this summer

 Getting lost